 - the software development needs of the PDRAs associated to the Pilot Projects in Work Packages 1-4; - direct requests from current industrial partners; - the outputs of the E-CAM scoping workshop through the respective scientific reports; - the outputs from the E-CAM state-of-the-art workshops through the respective scientific reports; - requests collected within the participants of our ESDW events.

-This years program of events is composed of four application-focused ESDWs (for a definition see section 2), namely ESDW13, ESDW14, ESDW15 and ESDW16; and a transversal ESDW, more specifically ESDW17.
+This year's program of events is composed of two application-focused ESDWs (for a definition see section 2), namely ESDW18 and ESDW19; and one transversal ESDW, more specifically ESDW20.